thias061/pc_componentes/README.md

 This is a simple CRUD Aplication using RESTapi with Node and ReactJs

-You can create products read and delete
+You can create products read delete and update